 What is cancer?

-Cancer starts when cells in the body change and grow out of control.
-To help you understand what happens when you have cancer, let’s look at how your body works normally.
+Cancer starts when cells in the body change (mutate) and grow out of control.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and they die when your body doesn’t need them any longer.
+Normal cells grow when your body needs them.
+They die when your body doesn’t need them any longer.

 Talk with your healthcare provider

-If you have questions about cervical cancer, cervical cancer screening, or ways to prevent cervical cancer, talk with your healthcare provider.
-Your provider can help you understand more about this cancer.
+If you have questions about pancreatic cancer, talk with your healthcare provider.
+Your healthcare provider can help you understand more about this cancer.